 - One Fate quest has the NPCs complaining that they are in trouble, crying, and pleading for help while charging head-on to the enemy.

 - Big Fucking Gun: Grenadiers carry cannons that are about the size of their body.
 Taken to ludicrous levels late-game where some cannons are two times the size of their body.

 - Big Fucking Sword: Played with by Ravagers, who carry rather large axes, meant for mowing down crowds of enemies.

 - The Ronin is a class that wields abnormally long katanas, called Tachi.

 - In a recent update, the Crusader class and its Holy Sword complete this trope.

 - Bi the Way: The eidolons that have a more flirtatious personality will flirt with the player character regardless of gender.

 - The Beastmaster: The newly-released class Reaper is able to summon up to 3 of 6 different demons based on Pandemonium.

 - Big Bad: Reinhardt, whom you are introduced to in the prologue of the game, but doesn't actually show his face until much later on in the game.

-- Blood Knight: Some of the Eidolons, mainly Gigas, who loves to battle and who's core makes them live for it.
+- Blood Knight: Some of the Eidolons, mainly Gigas, who loves to battle and whose core makes them live for it.